Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * Projects should have the option to set a project image
 * Site admin should have access to all project properties not only via database backend, but also via gitorious frontend - this could be accomplished with an impersonate user option, realized like e.g. in bugzilla.
 * API (perhaps compatibility with/similarity to [GitHub API](http://develop.github.com/) (link to version 2))
 * I am getting swamped by merge request-emails of a project I'm just partly involved with and therefor it would be nice to have a per-group option to receive emails from clone/merge-requests.
+[DONE]
 * Cloned projects should do a nightly fetch-pack.
 Imagine me creating a clone on the site, I download it and weeks later want to merge with upstream.
 I need to download the diffs from the original project.
 Thats fine.
 Then I merge locally and to my surprise I need to upload all those objects again (slow!).
 What about a nightly fetch pack so the server already has those objects.
 * Code editing in gitorious source view would be a cool feature for small (typo) fixes.
 * Gitorious' MQ system should support rabbitmq.
 RabbitMQ's stomp plugin works ok with its bundled test cases, and I don't see any obvious error or reason why it wouldn't work